hairyhenderson/go-fsimpl/README.md

 - `WithHTTPClientFS` - sets the `*http.Client` for all HTTP requests to be made with.

+Many of the filesystem packages also have their own extensions.

 This module also provides `ContentType`, an extension to the [`fs.FileInfo`](https://pkg.go.dev/io/fs#FileInfo) type to help identify an appropriate MIME content type for a given file.
 For filesystems that support it,